lbacigal/startup/notes.md

 * I also did "the console" assignment.
 I'm pretty sure I understood what was going on.
 I made a txt file called 'test', & put a print thing in it.
 Then copied that file & made a new file from it called 'other'. put the contents of the 'test' file in the 'other' file, then deleted the 'test' file. then did a function that ran through the 'other' file to get an output.
 I'm wayy more used to Python, but it made sense coneceptually

+# 4/2/24 -- HTML structure, input, media
+* I think it's really cool how you can basically embed anything you want in HTML.
+The syntax for adding things tends to be a lot of writing though.
+It makes sense to do the header thing with <>, but I always forget to do the </> for most of it
+* I tried putting music in it, but I couldn't find any mp3 files online (& I also didn't know what to look for), so I experimented putting a song on Spotify on it.
+It seemed to work well, but Spotify doesn't let you have song controls (maybe there is but I wasn't able to figure it out)
+* I also realized I turned in th Media assignment, but I forgot to save it before submitting it.
+I went back & changed the color of the Canvas & SVG though.